nkdneab/healthcare-spending-outcomes/README.md

 - `Are We Wasting Billions?
 A Deep Dive into Healthcare Spending and Outcomes.ipynb` – Jupyter Notebook containing the analysis.
 - `data/` – Folder for datasets used in the analysis (if applicable).
 - `figures/` – Folder containing visualizations and plots generated in the notebook.
-- `requirements.txt` – List of dependencies needed to run the notebook.
 - `README.md` – This file, providing an overview of the project.
-- `.gitignore` – Specifies files and folders to exclude from version control (e.g., temporary files, large datasets).

 ## 🚀 Getting Started
 1. Clone the repository: